-b.
-Gifts:

-- (i) Gifts Prohibited: Except as otherwise provided in Paragraph 3(b)ii below, no officer or employee, spouse of an officer or employee, or immediate family member living with an officer or employee, shall intentionally solicit or accept any gift from any prohibited source or in violation of any federal or State statute, rule or regulation.
-No prohibited source shall intentionally offer or make a gift that violates this Subsection 3(b). - (ii) Exceptions: The restrictions set forth in Paragraph 3(b) above shall not apply to the following: - A. Opportunities, benefits and services that are available on the same conditions as for the general public; provided, however, that any rewards program maintained by a vendor doing business with the Commission or an officer or employee of the Commission must benefit the Commission and not any officer or employee in their own right.
-(Last amended on July 10, 2008 by Ordinance No. O-7-08).
+- b. (b)-Gifts: - (i) 1.
+Gifts Prohibited: Except as otherwise provided in Paragraph 3(b)2ii below, no officer or employee, spouse of an officer or employee, or immediate family member living with an officer or employee, shall intentionally solicit or accept any gift from any prohibited source or in violation of any federal or state statute, rule, or regulation.
+No prohibited source shall intentionally offer or make a gift that violates this subsection.
+Subsection 3(b). - (ii) 2.
+Exceptions: The restrictions set forth in SubsectionParagraph 3(b)4i above shall not apply to the following: - A. Opportunities, benefits, and services that are available on the same conditions as for the general public; provided, however, that any rewards program maintained by a vendor doing business with the Commission or an officer or employee of the Commission must benefit the Commission and not any officer or employee in their own right.
+(Last amended on July 10, 2008 by Ordinance No. O-7-08). - B. Anything for which the officer or employee pays the market value or anything net used

-- B. Anything for which the officer or employee pays the fair cash market value or anything promptly disposed of as provided in Paragraph 3(b)iii below. - C. A contribution, as defined in Article 9 of the Illinois Election Code, that is lawfully made under that Code or under the State Officials and Employees Ethics Act, or activities associated with a fundraising event in support of a political organization or candidate. - D. Educational materials and missions. - E. Travel expenses for a meeting to discussCommission business. - F. A gift from a family member or relative of an officer or employee. - G. Anything provided by an individual on the basis of a personal friendship unless the officer or employee has reason to believe that, under the circumstances, the gift was provided because of the official position or employment of the officer or employee and not because of the personal friendship.
+- and promptly disposed of as provided in Paragraph 3(b)3iii below. - C. A contribution, as defined in Article 9 of the Illinois Election Code,5 that is lawfully made under that Code or under the State Officials and Employees Ethics Act, or activities associated with a fundraising event in support of a political organization or candidate. - D. Educational materials and missions. - E. Travel expenses for a meeting to discuss Commission business. - F. A gift from a relative of an officer or employee. - G. Anything provided by an individual on the basis of a personal friendship unless the officer or employee has reason to believe that, under the circumstances, the gift was provided because of the official position or employment of the officer or employee and not because of the personal friendship.
 In determining whether a gift is provided on the basis of personal friendship, the officer or employee shall consider the circumstances under which the gift was offered, such as:

-&lt;sup>5 10 ILCS 5/9-1 et seg.
+5 10 ILCS 5/9-1 et seq.